I don’t know where I’m going from here, but I promise it won’t be boring. – David Bowie

 I've played live sessions on the Janice Long Show on BBC Radio 2, featured on Steve Lamaq's show on BBC Radio1, XFM, Radio Scotland (Vic Galloway, Bily Sloan, Tom Morton), and appeared on various other regional BBC stations across England and Wales.

-Summer 2017 has been busy with appearances on STV, BBC and in the Sunday Herald regarding my work with a 10 year old autistic student who also suffers from selective mutism.
+I have had recent appearances on STV, BBC and in the Sunday Herald regarding my work with a 10 year old autistic student who suffers from selective mutism.
 I was interviewed on the Kaye Adams show about the work I do with this student and how music can be used as therapy.

-I also appeared on STV news re the work I do with Mind Mosaic, a Greenock charity where I teach group of women "survivors" of childhood abuse.
-You can watch the news piece here:
+I also appeared on STV news re the work I do with Mind Mosaic, a Greenock charity where I teach group of women survivors of childhood abuse.
+You can watch the news piece opposite:

 In September 2007 The Hedrons were nominated for a BT Digital Music Award and we found ourselves in the same category as Dave Gilmour, Robbie Williams, Stereophonics and The Rakes.
 Our feat as the first ever European band to play a live gig in the virtual world, Second Life earned us the nomination.
 The glitzy event was held at the Roundhouse in London where we partied hard alongside many of our idols.